covaleski/intraphp/README.md

 This library is a simple experiment and has critical security weaknesses for now:

-- The PHP built-in server is used - it is not suited for production;
+- PHP's built-in server is used - [it is not suited for production](https://www.php.net/manual/en/features.commandline.webserver.php);
 - The host - `localhost` - is accessible by any application in your computer;
 - No encryption is used and the default protocol is `http:`, not `https:`;
 - No INI directives are set;
+- No additional flags are set to Chromium;
 - Your home is accessible by the application as it is not sandboxed.

 There are plans to make it suitable for production by replacing `localhost` by Unix domain sockets, using file permissions and encryption for protection, setting INI directives and other measures.